gimgit/Leettccooddee/0185-department-top-three-salaries/README.md

 <p>&nbsp;</p>

-<p>A company's executives are interested in seeing who earns the most money in each of the company's departments.
+<p>A company&#39;s executives are interested in seeing who earns the most money in each of the company&#39;s departments.
 A <strong>high earner</strong> in a department is an employee who has a salary in the <strong>top three unique</strong> salaries for that department.</p>

 <p>Write a solution to find the employees who are <strong>high earners</strong> in each of the departments.</p>